Living in Pittsboro, NC: What Buyers Should Know

 Who Pittsboro, NC May Not Be Best For

-Pittsboro may not be the right fit for buyers who:
+Pittsboro may not align with buyers who:

-• Prefer a highly developed suburban environment with immediate amenities
+• Prefer highly developed suburban infrastructure

 • Rely heavily on public transportation